mkp170791/numpy/doc/source/docs/howto_build_docs.rst

 `plot_directive`, which is shipped with Matplotlib_.
 This Sphinx extension can be installed by installing Matplotlib.
 You will also need Python>=3.6.

-Since large parts of the main documentation are obtained from numpy via ``import numpy`` and examining the docstrings, you will need to first build NumPy, and install it so that the correct version is imported.
+Since large parts of the main documentation are obtained from numpy_demo via ``import numpy_demo`` and examining the docstrings, you will need to first build NumPy, and install it so that the correct version is imported.

 After NumPy is installed, install SciPy since some of the plots in the random